How to Paint Over Your Old Terrazzo Flooring?

 Terrazzo floors are beautiful and are popular for centuries – due to their tough distinctive look.

-Although the combination of materials, it’s made up of, makes it a highly durable flooring option; painting, staining, and polishing can help restore its natural shine and luster.
+Although the combination of materials it’s made up of makes it a highly durable flooring option, painting, staining, and polishing can help restore its natural shine and luster once it gets old and dull.

 How to DIY Paint a Concrete Floor in Your Basement?